A central limit theorem for the two-sided descent statistic on Coxeter groups: Fourth moments of T

 \subsection{Fourth moment of D}

-Özdemir showed that the fourth centred moment of the random variable $D_{\cox{A}_n }$ is of order $n^2$ \cite[p.
+Özdemir showed that the fourth central moment of the random variable $D_{\cox{A}_n }$ is of order $n^2$ \cite[p.
 3]{oezdemir2019}.
 Using the \textbf{RSolve} function of \Mathematica, we are able to give an explicit formula for this moment:

 \begin{lemma} Let $ D_n $ be the random variable associated to the statistic $\des$ on the Coxeter group $ \cox{A}_n $, $ n\ge 3 $.
 Then we have: